great-detail/ag-shared-ui-elements/README.md

   1. Grab the top-level container.
   2. Then get the child element you need from there.

 **Note:** This breaks custom elements such as SettingsOptions as the custom control can't directly reference the child name (as it can't be set to a unique value).
 It's recommended to NOT use templates in this case and either unpack the similar template locally, not globally or instantiate WITHOUT the template container.
+If you're creating concrete classes based off the shared abstract classes, this will still apply if you template your uxml element.

 ![image](https://github.com/user-attachments/assets/7b8af7e6-39e0-461a-8561-aae752b5cac3)